Trimerotropis huroniana

 Lake Huron Locust, Great Lakes Grasshopper

-A -winged to the Great Lakes region, restricted to open dune along the shores of Lakes Huron, Michigan, and Superior.
+A band-winged grasshopper to the Great Lakes region, restricted to open dune along the shores of Lakes Huron, Michigan, and Superior.
 Body length ranges from 24–40 mm with females larger than males. are active from late July through August.
 Federally listed as Threatened in Canada under the At Risk Act, with approximately 10 known sites remaining in Ontario.

 Trimerotropis huroniana by (c) Steven Joyner, some rights reserved (CC BY), uploaded by Steven Joyner.
 Used under a CC-BY license.Trimerotropis huroniana by Rob Foster.
 Used under a CC BY 4.0 license.